 Onefold | Uptown Area & Downtown

-Until Onefold debuted its first location in the Uptown area six years ago, fried rice wasn’t the first, or even second, thing we thought about when we contemplated a big, brunch-y bowl of carbs.
-We typically reserved those daydreams for biscuits, pancakes, or hash (find our favorites below).
+Until Onefold debuted its first location in the Uptown area seven years ago, fried rice wasn’t the first, or even second, thing we thought about when we contemplated a big, brunch-y bowl of carbs.
 But then we devoured a heaping serving of Onefold’s spectacular fried rice with lap cheong (Chinese sausage), and everything changed.
 The rice is toasted in duck fat—which the kitchen also uses to cook eggs and crispy hash browns—then seasoned with garlic, scallions, soy sauce, and a touch of chile oil.
 Garnished with sautéed slices of sweet, meaty lap cheong (or duck, ham, or bacon) and two fried eggs, it’s a satisfying surprise that we intend to eat on repeat.
-1420 E. 18th Ave., 1919 19th St.,
+1420 E. 18th Ave., 1919 19th St.

 Sunday Vinyl | Downtown

-At Sunday Vinyl at Union Station, killer playlists and beverages are the heart of every meal, including brunch, when classic menu items receive simple yet elegant makeovers.
+At Sunday Vinyl at Union Station, killer playlists and beverages are the heart of every meal, including brunch, when classic menu items receive refined makeovers (think: cacio e pepe crullers and eggs Benedict with brown butter hollandaise.
 The wine bar’s take on the mimosa—which is produced with Cava, a Spanish sparkling wine, instead of Champagne or prosecco—is a case in point.
 Cava tends to have more balanced citrusy notes than its effervescent peers, making it ideal for pairing with fruit juices.
 Whether you choose to order your mimosa with orange, pineapple, or grapefruit juice, the cocktail may inspire you to reconsider your love for the cheaper, bottomless varieties.
 1803 16th St. Mall

 Garibaldi Mexican Bistro | Englewood

 We’re not sure what we love most about Garibaldi Mexican Bistro’s breakfast burrito: the fillings or the value.
-Stuffed with freshly made scrambled eggs, crispy hash browns, house-made green chile, and your choice of chorizo, sausage, or bacon, the tortilla-wrapped beauty only sets you back $7; and for just $1.50 more, you can get it blanketed with mild, pork-studded green chile.
-In addition to its excellent tacos and Aztec-style specialites, the burrito is just another reason this gas station joint is a charmer.
+Stuffed with freshly made scrambled eggs, crispy hash browns, house-made green chile, and your choice of chorizo, sausage, or bacon, the tortilla-wrapped beauty only sets you back $8; and for just $1 more, you can get it blanketed with mild, pork-studded green chile.
+In addition to its excellent tacos and Aztec-style specialties, the burrito is just another reason this gas station joint is a charmer.
 3298 S. Broadway, Englewood (attached to the Conoco)

 Tangerine | Boulder, Lafayette, and Longmont